dd288/dd288/README.md

 ## Hi there 👋
-I'm a passionate data engineer with a keen interest in automation.
+I'm a passionate engineer with a keen interest in automation.
 I find joy in creating data pipelines to solve real-world problems.

 ## :hammer: My Toolbox
 <p>